 Jonathan “Scooter” Clark – Planting Supervisor

 Jonathan started planting in 1990, and spent the next four years as a foreman and/or camp supervisor with Tawa Enterprises/PRT.
-Since joining the Folklore team in 1995, Scooter has spent approximately a decade and a half as a regular camp supervisor.
+Since joining the Folklore team in 1995, Scooter has spent greater than twenty seasons as a camp supervisor.
 During the off-season, Scooter is involved in the music industry, both as a DJ and music producer (indie, folk, and dance music), and also as the owner/operator of a recording studio in eastern Canada.
-Scooter also runs the Replant.ca silviculture website, although it has no direct connections with Folklore.
+Scooter also runs the Replant.ca silviculture website,although it has no direct connections with Folklore.

 Todd Ferguson – Planting Supervisor

 Todd began planting in 1993 for Silvaram.
 After 3 years of planting in the mid-90s, he came to Folklore in 2007, and resumed his planting career as a payplotter.
-After working as an assistant to the Supervisor for the last 3 years, Todd begins his first year as a planting Supervisor.
+After working as an assistant to the Supervisor for the last 3 years, Todd begins his fifth season as a planting Supervisor in 2018.
 Todd’s other love is finance, and he has recently graduated with his finance degree.

 Jordan Todd – Planting Supervisor